Friday, August 30, 2019

 Mariah was interested, too.
 "I know there are some flying insects that have big wings," she said.

 "I've heard them called butterflies," Mariah continued, "but I've also heard them called moths.
 I thought there were just two names for the same thing.
-I though a butterfly was just a pretty moth," she added.
+I thought a butterfly was just a pretty moth," she added.

 "They are very close to the same thing," Mandy said.
 "That's because they are related.
 They are insects that belong to the order Lepidoptera (leh-pih-DOP-ter-ah), which means 'scaly wings,' but they are different from each other in some ways.
 You're right, Mariah.
-We think of butterflies as pretty, because most butterflies are prettier than most moths, but not always."
+We think of butterflies as pretty, because most butterflies are more colorful than most moths, but not always."

 "You see, butterflies usually are awake in the daytime, like us," Mandy explained.
 "Moths usually come out at night, but there are some that like to be out in the daytime."